mdlacasse/Owl/README.md

 for the duration of the plan, and these can glide linearly or along a configurable s-curve from now to the last year of the plan.

-Spending profiles are adjusted for inflation, and so are all indexable quantities.
-Proflies can be flat or follow a *smile* curve which is adjustable.
+Spending profiles are adjusted for inflation, and so are all other indexable quantities.
+Proflies can be flat or follow a *smile* curve which is also adjustable.

 Available rates are from 1928
 to last year and can be used to test historical performance.
 Fixed rates can also be provided, as